moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 * btw, always check package.json, to see if there's anything I installed that you need to install: there-s one new one:@heroicons/react
 * note on Tailwindcss/ui: it is very customizable, so you can really make it your own, but I think it's best to implement it quickly for the full portfolio site first, making the least changes to taiwindui as is possible.
 So, find in tailwindui the components you need to match your current portfolio site, or you may wish to adapt your layout a bit to use what tailwindui has available if you see something you like.
 Then, we'll get the React and interactivity fully implemented.
 Once you see the whole thing together, that is a good time to start tweaking it visually to fit your preferences.
 ## next (unless there is a specific list for the day above)
+*  Hey, start thinking about a "cooldown" project.
+At work, previously at least, there used to be a 'cooldown' agile cycle each 6 weeks, where the team wraps up unfinished stuff that accumulates and each DEV gets to suggest a few 3-day projects that are of personal interest, but related to the goals of the team.
+THe manager picks one of the projects.
+So, start thinking about what you might like to focus on: a skill, an approach, a component.
+See what comes to mind over the next few weeks.
 <!-- read -->
 * when you complete a task, put "(done)" or "(partial)" - explain what's left to do)
 * focus 1/2 on portfolio, 1/2 on Joy of React